Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 Easy Installation Anywhere

-The absence of smoke from bio-ethanol fireplaces not only contributes to improved indoor air quality but also eliminates the need for a chimney or flue system.
+Smokeless bio-ethanol fireplaces improve indoor air quality and eliminate the need for a chimney or flue system.
 Traditional wood-burning fireplaces often require extraction systems to remove smoke and other by-products from your living space.
-However, with a bio-ethanol fireplace, ventilation becomes unnecessary since there are no harmful emissions to be expelled.

 Consequently, bio-ethanol fireplaces can be installed virtually anywhere.
-Whether you opt for a freestanding model, a wall-mounted one or a built-in option, the flexibility of installation allows you to incorporate a fireplace into spaces where conventional options might not be feasible.
+Freestanding, wall-mounted and built-in versions all allow you to incorporate a fireplace into spaces where conventional options might not be feasible.

 Unique Focal Point with Real Flame

 Bio-ethanol fireplaces offer real flames that create an authentic fireplace experience.
 Unlike electric fireplaces, which simulate fires using digital or other faux fire effects, bio-ethanol fireplaces provide the mesmerizing dance of genuine flames.
-This adds a touch of warmth and enchantment to any space, making it an enticing option for those seeking the ambiance of a traditional fireplace.
+This makes them enticing options for those seeking the ambiance of a traditional fireplace without the need for costly and unsightly ventilation systems.

 Secondary Fuels for Outdoor Fire Pits